 There are local shops selling souvenirs, eateries serving up great Mexican and international food and clubs where the party goes on until the early hours of the next day.

-Brace yourself for crazy but it’s an experience that cannot be missed in Playa del Carmen.
+Brace yourself for crazy but it’s an experience that cannot be missed.
 The street is walkable and we’d recommend going in the evening with the plan of grabbing dinner somewhere while you are walking around.

 A two-hour drive from the beaches of Playa del Carmen, in the jungles of the Yucatan, can be found one of Mexico’s most famous archaeological sites.
 Chichen Itza was once a thriving Mayan city that was eventually abandoned and left to be overgrown.

-Today the ruins, including huge Mayan pyramids and unique architecture can be explored on a day trip from Playa del Carmen.
+Today the ruins, including huge Mayan pyramids and unique architecture can be explored on a day trip.

-Experience one of the world’s wonders without the noise and hassle of crowds on this early access tour:
+Escape multitudes of tourists on a tranquil full-day tour of Chichen Itza from Playa del Carmel.
+Experience one of the world’s wonders without the noise and hassle of crowds on this early access tour.

 One hour south of Playa del Carmen can be found the beautiful coastline and Mayan ruins of Tulum.
 White sand and green palm trees line green and blue waters while the incredible remains of a Mayan city stand on the towering cliffs and in the dense jungles.

 A visit to Tulum should not be missed on a trip to Mexico, so be sure to give yourself enough time to take a tour to the ruins.